KaiwenChe/Chatbot_Experiments/README.md

 - MVC architecture with separate models, routes, controllers, and services
 - Integration with OpenAI's API for generating chat responses
 - Asynchronous saving of chat history using ThreadPoolExecutor
+- Thread-safe operations for chat history management using read-write locks

 ### Frontend (static directory)